Kondix10/SimpleQuantizedPalette/README.md

 ### Running the script
 The script will ask you for:
 - the name of the input file with the extension (e.g. *video.mp4* )
 - the name of the output file.
-The fiel will be saved as: *palette_providedOutputName.rgbp*
+The file will be saved as: *palette_providedOutputName.rgbp*

 Then information about the video will be printed to the terminal and the script will guide the user through the rest of the process.